It All Begins With Your Decision To Be The Star In The Crowd

 Pro tip:

-Use a career objective if you’re a fresh graduate or switching careers to highlight transferable skills.
+Use a career objective to highlight transferable skills if you’re a fresh graduate or switching careers.
 Opt for a summary if you’re a professional with relevant experience and want to showcase key achievements.

 Educational Background

-Employers are especially interested in your education history and relevant training.
+Employers are especially interested in your educational history and relevant training.

-List your qualifications and certifications and any relevant knowledge you gained from your education.
+List your qualifications, certifications, and any relevant knowledge you gained from your education.

-Be sure to include the name of your institution, your qualification, and graduation year.
+Be sure to include your institution’s name, qualification, and graduation year.

 Work Experience

-List your previous job experience with their date in reverse chronological order (from the most recent workplace).
+List your previous job experience with the date in reverse chronological order (from the most recent workplace).

 For each position, include 3-5 bullets focusing on your strengths and value.

-Employers want to see proof that you can deliver results, not just a rundown of your responsibilities.
+Employers want proof that you can deliver results, not just a rundown of your responsibilities.

 To stand out, ensure each bullet highlights key skills and achievements that show you’re the person for the position.